brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 focuses on the tricky problem of calling a function (i.e. executing code) on the target board via the SWD port.
 The process described here is exactly the same as what would happen if you used GDB to call a function during a debug session.
-It took me awhile to get this part to work.
+It took me a while to figure out this part.

 The mechanics of this process require some basic understanding of the ARM ABI Procedure Call Standard.
 The relevant parts of that standard boil down to:
 * The PC core register (aka r15) stores the address of the next instruction to be executed.
-"Calling" a function is as simple as pointing PC to the starting instruction of the function to be called.
+"Calling a function" is as simple as pointing PC to the starting instruction of the function to be called.
-Normally the PC register would be changed using a branch instruction of some kind (i.e. B, BX, BLX, etc.) but we are using the debugger interface to make this change manually.
+Normally the PC register would be changed using a branch instruction of some kind (i.e. B, BX, BLX, etc.) but we will use the debugger interface to make this change manually.
 * The first four arguments to a function call should be passed in core registers r0, r1, r2, and r3.
 If you've got more than 4 arguments